franzbu/EnhancedSpaces.spoon/README.md

 ## mSpaces

-You can use the Control ('ctrl' ) - in case you are willing to spend some time to set up an elegant alternative in the form of a hyper key, see section 'Notes' - and the 's' keys to cycle through your mSpaces.
-To cycle in reverse order, press 'ctrl' and 'a'.
-To move the active window to the mSpace left (right) and switch there alongside with the window, press 'ctrl' and 'q' ('w'); to move the window while staying on the current mSpace press 'ctrl' and 'd' ('ctrl' and 'w').
+You can use the Control (`ctrl`) - in case you are willing to spend some time to set up an elegant alternative in the form of a hyper key, see section 'Notes' - and the 's' keys to cycle through your mSpaces.
+To cycle in reverse order, press `ctrl` and `a`.
+To move the active window to the mSpace left (right) and switch there alongside with the window, press `ctrl` and `q` (`w`); to move the window while staying on the current mSpace press `ctrl` and `d` (`ctrl` and `w`).

-The lines below represent the default setup, and you do not need to add them to your 'init.lua' unless you want to apply changes:
+The lines below represent the default setup, and you do not need to add them to your `init.lua` unless you want to apply changes:

 ```lua
   ...